fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `quarterly_submission`: (boolean) whether the submission is quarterly or monthly
 - `test_submission`: (boolean) whether the submission is a test submission
 - `published_submission_ids`: ([integer]) submission ids published in the same period or quarter by the same agency
-- `certified_submission`: (integer) an integer indicating the certified submission for this agency/period.
-If none exists or this submission is the certified one, this is `NULL`
 - `certified`: (boolean) whether the submission has been certified or not
 - `certification_deadline`: (string) represents the deadline for certification after which a submission is officially "late" to certify.
 - `fabs_submission`: (boolean) whether the submission is FABS or DABS (True for FABS)